 We still consider IKEA a place where couples break up, but it got us thinking about unusual places for date ideas.

 So, they may be on to something with this whole shopping idea, but as diehard #shoplocalYEG supporters, we can’t in good conscience encourage chain store patronage.
 So pick a place — a local place — and start perusing.

-Following the IKEA interior design date lead, head to Cosafina, Plum or Lot 34, and pick out the vases, pillows, decanters and knick-knacks you like most.
+Following the IKEA interior design date lead, head to Cosafina, Plum or Lot 34(2024 editor’s update: Lot 34 is now online only), and pick out the vases, pillows, decanters and knick-knacks you like most.
 It’s fine if you just window shop — the point is to share your stylistic tastes and see if they go well together.
 Just make sure that if it’s a first date, and you find something you love, you say “It’s perfect for my place,” not our place, because talking like that on a first date is creepy.

 Not into interior design?
 Head to Blackbyrd Myoozik on Whyte Ave for some modern and classic vinyl then head downstairs to Junque Cellar for some antiques and books.
 It may be the best way to discover each other’s music and intellectual tastes, because if your date is still reading the Twilight series, or eagerly picking up a Kid Rock record, you should probably end things there.

 First dates can be awkward, and long-term-relationship dating can become routine.
 But there is nothing more awkwardly entertaining than someone trying stand-up comedy for the first time — which can totally relieve any first-date awkwardness or revive a rutted relationship.